StefFrustagli/narcissism-sources/README.md

 - [Deployment](#deployment)
 - [Credits](#credits)

-## Project background & Development
+## Project background

 ### Agile Development

 The development process for this project followed Agile methodology, emphasizing continuous improvement throughout the development lifecycle.

-**Project Management**: I utilized GitHub Project boards to manage tasks, user stories, and project progression effectively.
+**Project Management**: I utilised GitHub Project boards to manage tasks, user stories, and project progression effectively.

 **User Stories**: User stories were categorized into EPICs A, B, C, D, E, and F based on user types and content specificity.
 I prioritized these user stories using the MoSCoW method, which categorizes requirements into Must have, Should have, Could have, and Won't have categories based on their importance and urgency.